 Note: All positions and remuneration examples listed above are currently available and we are actively recruiting to fill these jobs.
 Because we recruit for more than one remote camp operator, a job seeker may be offered additional or different remuneration options based on their recruiter's assessment.

-POSITIONS NO LONGER BEING RECRUITED FOR (ALL AUTHORIZED ADVERTISEMENTS HAVE BEEN CANCELLED)
+POSITIONS NOT CURRENTLY BEING RECRUITED FOR (ALL AUTHORIZED ADVERTISEMENTS HAVE BEEN CANCELLED)

 Note: Job seekers wishing to be considered for the following position(s) are still welcome to apply.
 Job seekers whose telephone interviews are successful for any of the following position(s) will be notified they have been added to a waiting list and will be contacted before new authorized advertisements are posted within 12 months of their telephone interview date.
 Because the following position(s) are not currently being advertised, we are unable to provide any additional information.